telerik/ajax-docs/controls/pivotgrid/data-binding/advanced-via-needdatasource.md

 ##

-The key to the advanced data binding of a **RadPivotGrid** control is handling the**NeedDataSource** event. **RadPivotGrid** fires the **NeedDataSource**event each time it needs to be bound to a data source.
+The key to the advanced data binding of a **RadPivotGrid** control is handling the **NeedDataSource** event. **RadPivotGrid** fires the **NeedDataSource** event each time it needs to be bound to a data source.
 If, at the time of the event, the **DataSource** property is not set to a valid data source object, the pivot grid will not behave correctly.

 This event fires in the following cases:

 * Right after **OnLoad**, Telerik RadTreeList checks the ViewState for stored TreeList-related information.
 If such information is missing (when the page loads for the first time), the **NeedDataSource** event is fired.
-This also means that if the**EnableViewState** property of the control has been set to false, the treelist will bind e**ach time the page loads**(not only the first time).
+This also means that if the **EnableViewState** property of the control has been set to false, the treelist will bind **each time the page loads** (not only the first time).

 * When a paging operation occurs.